department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/select.md

 ### Native Events

-- The native event of onKeyDown is available on this component.
+- The native onKeyDown event is available on this component.
 It can be used by adding the event handler to your component and it will then listen to the event and respond accordingly when the event fires.

 {% include component-docs.html component_name=page.web-component %}